Duisburg–Quakenbrück railway: Coesfeld–Rheine

 On the section between Coesfeld and Rheine, passenger services were abandoned on 29 September 1984 and freight traffic ended on 1 January 1993.
 The direct route used by passenger services between Rheine and Hauenhorst was closed on 31 May 1986, while the slightly more curved line remained in service.
-Between 1994 to 1998 the whole line between Lutum and Rheine was closed in several stages.
+Between 1994 and 1998 the whole line between Lutum and Rheine was closed in several stages.
 Between Coesfeld and Lutum, the Rheiner Gleis (“Rhenish track”) is now used by the Empel-Rees–Münster railway (Baumbergebahn), while its own track has been closed and dismantled.

 The dismantling of the section between Steinfurt and St. Arnold was finally completed on 30 September 2005.
 The first sod for the construction of the Munsterland cycling track was turned at St. Arnold station on 16 December 2008.
 This new cycle path which has been usable from Lutum to Rheine since the autumn of 2012, was officially opened on 5 May 2013.
 Between Coesfeld and Lutum, the cycle track is connected to the existing cycling network, as the Duisburg-Quakenbrück line continues to be used by the Empel-Rees–Münster line.